 2016 Update: Licensing Betting Sites in Cyprus

-Any betting sites that failed to apply for a license during that time had their names added to the ISP blocking blacklist.
+Any online betting sites accepting Cypriot bettors that failed to apply for a license during that time had their names added to the ISP blocking blacklist.
 At last count, the list prevented citizens from accessing more than 2,500 unlicensed gambling websites.
 Eight operators applied and have been granted provisional licenses:

 The current licensing conditions require prospective licensees to have paid up share capital of at least €500,000 and pay a licensing fee of €30,000 for one year or €45,000 for two years.
 Furthermore, licensed operators pay a combined total of 13% in taxes.
 It’s a bit of an expensive proposition for a country with a fairly small population, but eight operators have so far deemed it to be worthwhile.